 Providing users with more buying choice, be it the option to automatically (and instantly) buy on a per unit or subscription basis, is likely to give you an edge over competitors that practice manual billing.

 A good automated billing system will have a range of reporting capabilities, enabling you to understand your business’ performance within just a few clicks.
 You can easily view real-time financial data and subscription movements (renewals and upsells, for example).
 Metrics in the system can help you to perform a cohort analysis and look at revenue per plan, monthly recurring revenue, revenue by cycle, churn rates and so on.

 This information gives invaluable insights into the customer lifecycle.
 What’s more, because billing automation speeds up your accounting processes, the financial data you have at your disposal is very much up-to-date, allowing your company to make better decisions based on (almost) ‘real-time’ data.

 Being able to have a full and clear view of customer transaction histories is important when offering support.
 This means that you can be thorough (and transparent) in your communications.
 Having a system where the customer can freely log into their own self-service portal and automatically have a break-down of costs as well, not only further increases transparency – it also helps reduce the number of incoming requests for support.

 If your billing automation is integrated into your API, you can also decide how and when you communicate with your customers, or if you prefer, integrate your consumer data into mailing lists, your CRM or other apps, and sync the subscribers’ billing status with your application.

 Read our blog on 'The Big Costs of SasS and lasS Billing Mistakes'.

-Book a Demo to view the plaform in action.
+or...book a demo to view the platform in action.